nextcloud/documentation/developer_manual/core/theming.rst

 =================
-It is not recommended to the user to perform adaptations inside the folder ``/themes/example`` because files inside this folder might get replaced during the next ownCloud update process.
+It is not recommended to the user to perform adaptations inside the folder ``/themes/example`` because files inside this folder might get replaced during the next Nextcloud update process.

 During an update, files might get changed within the core and settings folders.
 This could result in problems because your template files will